Kamote35/Group-4-Deep-Dive-Cuda/README.md

 ## 4. Analysis of results
     - Justify your kernel execution time.
     - Analysis of speed performance across all platforms

+a.)
+What overheads are included in the GPU execution time (up to the point where the data is transferred back to the CPU for error checking)?
+Is it different for each CUDA variant?

+b.)
+How does block size affect execution time (observing various elements and using max blocks)?
+Which block size will you recommend?

+c) Is prefetching always recommended, or should CUDA manage memory?
+Give some use cases in which one is better than the other.

+d.)
+Between SIMD and SIMT, which one is faster?
+Give some use cases in which one is better than the other.

 ## 5. Discuss the problems encountered and solutions made, unique methodology used, AHA moments, etc.